-In 2016, the PAFF failed to establish a technical solution for a LLP allowance of biotech events in food.
+In 2016, the PAFF failed to establish a technical solution for an LLP allowance of biotech events in food.
 Thus, an absolute zero tolerance for unapproved biotech events found in shipments of food to the EU continues.
-This decision makes it difficult to export many food products to the EU market, since it is nearly impossible to guarantee that these products will not contain minute traces of biotech events.
-Many food manufactures have subsequently adjusted their ingredients to avoid this situation.
+This

 As for seeds, a threshold level for adventitious GE material presence has not yet been set.
 The EU is forced to either produce its seeds domestically or import seeds from a limited number of origins (Serbia, Chile, Turkey, United States, New Zealand and South Africa among others) where seed is produced under restrictive conditions that prevent any presence of not-yet approved events (see chart below about imports of corn seed).